KimSangYeon-DGU/Fire_Alarm_CCTV/cctv/README.md

 </p>

 # Features
-- Sending the frames to server in real time
+- Send the frames to server in real time

 # Prerequisites
 - Python 3.5+